-Most commonly it is consumed as 1ml/kg (e.g. 80ml for an 80kg athlete) taken like a shot.
-An alternative, which might be more appealing for some, is that it can be taken like a mouth rinse, and spat out, while still likely providing the same benefits.
+Most commonly it is consumed as 1ml/kg (e.g. 80ml for an 80kg athlete) taken as a shot.
+An alternative, which might be more appealing for some, is that it can be taken as a mouth rinse, and spat out, while still likely providing the same benefits.

-The evidence for it being a cramp preventor, that you can take in advance is a bit shakier.
+The evidence for cramp prevention if taking it in advance is a bit shakier.
 I have seen some smart people in this field downplay any potential TRP related products have for cramps prevention.
 But there is also some research supporting it, which I will mention later.